By Dhanya Skariachan

 Sales fell to $16.3 billion, in line with expectations.

 Same-store sales fell 4.6 percent in its fourth quarter, including a 5.5 percent decline at its U.S. stores open at least 14 months.

 Wedbush analyst Michael Pachter was looking for a 2.2 percent same-store sales decline in the quarter, including a 3 percent decline at its U.S. stores open at least 14 months.
-(Reporting by Dhanya Skariachan; Additional reporting by Edward Krudy; Editing by Dave Zimmerman and Gunna Dickson)
+(Editing by Dave Zimmerman and Gunna Dickson)